gabripo/moneyshow/README.md

 This project allows you to search for stock prices, visualize the prices as candlestick plot and perform predictions using Machine Learning techniques.

-The web development framework used is [Django](https://www.djangoproject.com/).
+The web development framework used is [Django](https://www.djangoproject.com/) , the interface is in JavaScript and the [ChartJs](https://www.chartjs.org/) library.

 ![moneyshow_web_page](https://github.com/user-attachments/assets/711bfaa3-ae3d-4a39-94d4-b1d9fcb04d4b)